MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

 simple list, (2) a dictionary with string-valued keys and lists of strings as values, or (3) a pandas DataFrame with string-valued column identifiers.

 A user may also specify the target for code generation.
-The datatype detection API can generate code that can transform data contained in (1) a list, (2) a dictionary, (3) a pandas DataFrame, or (4) a pyspark DataFrame.
+The data type detection API can generate code that can transform data contained in (1) a list, (2) a dictionary, (3) a pandas DataFrame, or (4) a pyspark DataFrame.
 Note that using a pyspark DataFrame as input is not supported.
-A user may manually sample data from the pyspark data frame into a dictionary, or a pandas DataFrame.
+A user may manually sample data from the pyspark dataframe into a dictionary, or a pandas DataFrame.
 This sampled data may then be used as input to learn the data type transformation that can then be applied on the pyspark DataFrame.